Intel dossier

 BucketWhat the market saysBest fit

-Life Sciences27.3M SF total inventory (third-largest U.S. cluster); 28.6% overall vacancy as of Q4 2025 (Savills), up from 26.5% Q3 2025 (C&W); Torrey Pines at 10.2% vacancy (Q3 2025) vs. Sorrento Mesa at 39.7%; Class A rents declined for 14 consecutive quarters to ~$5.86/SF/month NNN (~$70/SF/year) as of Q4 2025 (Savills).
-National spec pipeline collapsed from 15.4M SF in 2022 to 2.4M SF in 2025 — the construction shutoff is the structural recovery mechanism.
-Torrey Pines wet lab availability near 29%; five former Pfizer buildings could push it toward 45%.Selective core and core-plus capital concentrated in Torrey Pines and UTC/Campus Point, where FDA-credentialed cGMP facilities and anchor-tenant switching costs provide genuine stickiness.
+Life Sciences27.3M SF total inventory, framed by the CBRE / Savills source stack as one of the largest U.S. clusters; 28.6% overall vacancy as of Q4 2025 (Savills), up from 26.5% Q3 2025 (C&W); Torrey Pines at 10.2% vacancy (Q3 2025) vs. Sorrento Mesa at 39.7%; Class A rents declined for 14 consecutive quarters to ~$5.86/SF/month NNN (~$70/SF/year) as of Q4 2025 (Savills).
+National spec pipeline collapsed from 15.4M SF in 2022 to 2.4M SF in 2025 — the construction shutoff is the structural recovery mechanism, though CBRE's atlas still records 1.6M SF under construction in the San Diego cluster.
+Torrey Pines wet lab availability near 29%; five former Pfizer buildings could push it toward 45%.Selective core and core-plus capital concentrated in Torrey Pines and UTC/Campus Point, where true FDA-credentialed cGMP / validated facilities and anchor-tenant switching costs provide genuine stickiness.
 Long duration, institutional sponsorship, and clear leasing visibility required.
 New speculative lab exposure should stay off the list.

-IndustrialTotal county inventory: 164.1M SF (C&W Q4 2025); vacancy 7.2% (C&W Q4 2025) to 9.6% (Kidder Mathews Q1 2026); 9 consecutive quarters of negative absorption reversed in Q1 2026 (+250,483 SF county-wide per Kidder; +851,435 SF Otay Mesa alone).
-Asking rent declining: $1.47/SF/month NNN (C&W Q4 2025), -3.9% YoY (Newmark).
-Otay Mesa direct vacancy 12.2%, availability 13.3%, asking rent $1.08/SF/month NNN — the softest submarket but the one that just drove the county's absorption recovery.Infill defense-adjacent and owner-user industrial (NASSCO, Northrop, MRO users) where stable institutional demand floors the cycle.
+IndustrialTotal county inventory: 164.1M SF (C&W Q4 2025); vacancy readings range from 6.7% (CBRE Q1 2026) to 9.6% (Kidder Mathews Q1 2026).
+Q1 absorption is source-family split: CBRE reports -554,857 SF, C&W reports -5,291 SF, and Kidder reports +250,483 SF county-wide with +851,435 SF in Otay Mesa.
+Asking rent is declining: CBRE reports $1.41/SF/month with rent basis not stated in visible HTML, C&W reported $1.47/SF/month NNN, and Newmark reported -3.9% YoY rent growth.
+Otay Mesa direct vacancy 12.2%, availability 13.3%, asking rent $1.08/SF/month NNN — the softest submarket but the one that drove Kidder's absorption recovery.Infill defense-adjacent and owner-user industrial (NASSCO, Northrop, MRO users) where stable institutional demand floors the cycle.
 Cross-border logistics at Otay Mesa requires substantial patience — tenant leverage is extreme today but the maquiladora adjacency thesis is real for long-duration capital willing to buy at current distressed basis.
 General spec logistics is not a strong fit in this market.

 MultifamilyOverall vacancy 5.4% (Q3 2025, Matthews); Class A vacancy 10.2% (bifurcated); asking rent $2,500/unit/month (+0.2% YoY); 8,700 units under construction (drawing down from 9,974 in Q2 2025); net absorption 1,100 units Q3 2025; cap rate 4.7% (Q3 2025, Matthews).
 ACI data (March 2026) shows vacancy trending to 6.1% as deliveries outpace absorption — short-term headwind, not structural erosion.Core and core-plus income capital that wants coastal supply constraint and a durable renter base.
 The geography-enforced supply ceiling (Pacific + mountains + border) is the durable moat.
 Core urban and established coastal product is cleaner than brand-new Class A towers where concessions are widespread.